History of Colchester United F.C.: The Championship and a New Home: 2000–2010

 Layer Road hosted its last ever League game on 26 April 2008, just over 70 years after its first, when The U's lost 1–0 to a Stoke City side on its way to the Premier League.
-Chief Executive Marie Partner bid a sad farewell to Layer Road as she ceremonially locked the gates for the last time.
+Chief Executive Marie Partner ceremonially locked the gates for the last time.

 Life at the new stadium began with the announcement of a sponsorship deal that would see it being named The Weston Homes Community Stadium.
 The first-ever match was a reduced capacity ramp-up event against Spanish side Athletic Bilbao on 4 August 2008.
 Scott Vernon had the honour of scoring U's first goal at their new home as 5,610 watched a 2–1 defeat.

 Fans favourite Karl Duguid left in the summer to pursue Championship football with Plymouth and Kevin Lisbie joined neighbours Ipswich for a reported £650,000 fee.
 Short on firepower manager Geraint Williams broke U's transfer record yet again bringing in Cheltenham's Steven Gillespie for £400,000.
 In order to iron out any teething problems United were granted permission by the Football League to play their first two games away from home and thus the first-ever League fixture came on 16 August against Huddersfield when a 0–0 draw was played out.
 Mark Yeates became the first U's scorer in a competitive match at WHCS when he bagged both goals in a 2–2 draw with Oldham on 30 August.
 United couldn't force a win at home and following a 3–0 home defeat to MK Dons that left United in the bottom four with a record of 1 League win from 6, Williams was relieved of his duties.

 On 10 October 2008 former Wycombe manager Paul Lambert was unveiled as Colchester's new manager.
 He quickly inspired The U's to record their first home victory in a thumping 5–0 win over Carlisle 15 days later.

 On 18 November 2008 the Stadium was rewarded with its first-ever international match when a Henri Lansbury goal gave England Under-19's a 1–0 win over their German counterparts in front of a record crowd of 9,692.

 Lambert set to work bringing in several loan players including Marc Tierney, Jimmy Walker and Alan Maybury.
 A terrific run of 10 wins and four draws from 18 games earned Lambert the January Manager of the Month award as United rose to just 7 points off the play-offs.
 A new club record attendance was set in April when 9,559 watched one of those defeats by Leeds, but The U's fell back to finish in 12th position – 13 points off a Play-Off place.
 The U's had enjoyed their best-ever away season with 11 victories but endured their worst-ever home season with 12 defeats.